 3. Enhance Efficiency

 Nurses, social workers, and case managers are often responsible for arranging patient transportation from the Emergency Department to another facility.
-It is common to spend over 45 MINUTES making phone calls, filling out and faxing paperwork, looking up insurance coverage, and coordinating transportation.
-Utilizing a company such as VectorCare that streamlines the process to less than five minutes can be a time-saving tool.
-Hospital staff make no calls and use the VectorCare platform to send out dozens of requests to Ambulance Providers contracted to the Medical Center in one click.
-This process saves significant time, allowing staff to focus on patient care.
+It is common to spend over 45 minutes making phone calls, filling out and faxing paperwork, looking up insurance coverage, and coordinating transportation.
+With VectorCare this is reduced to under 5 minutes.
+Hospital staff make no calls, instead using the integrated VectorCare platform to send out dozens of requests simultaneously to approved, in-network ambulance providers in just one click.
+This streamlined process saves significant time, allowing staff to focus on what's important: patient care.

-Evaluate your hospital layout to ensure high-use supplies and equipment are readily available in convenient locations to increase efficiency.
+Evaluating a hospital's layout ensures high-use supplies and equipment are readily available in convenient locations, which increases efficiency.
 For example, many procedural and patient care areas have bedside supply carts stocked with high-use items such as IV supplies and lab tubes.
 Equipment like IV pumps and blanket warmers should be located in central locations to save time and decrease unnecessary trips to supply rooms.

-Utilizing HIPAA-compliant technology can be an effective tool for expediting patient flow.
-Some electronic medical record systems (EMR) allow healthcare providers to communicate via secure messaging systems.
-For example, a nurse can directly message the pharmacy or a provider with a non-urgent message about their patient.
-Rather than making multiple calls, waiting on hold, transferring, and taking nurses away from providing patient care, this method can save time and frustration.
+Utilizing HIPAA-compliant technology is an effective time-saving tool for expediting patient flow.
+Some electronic medical record systems (EMR) allow healthcare providers to communicate via secure messaging systems, which would allow a nurse, for example, to directly message the pharmacy or a provider with a non-urgent message about their patient.
+Rather than making multiple calls, waiting on hold, transferring, and taking nurses away from providing patient care, this method can prevent delays and frustration.